DFHack/dfhack/docs/dev/Lua API.rst

   following it for each entry.
 Set ``include_prefix`` to false if you don't want the ``path`` string prepended to the returned filenames.

+* ``dfhack.filesystem.getBaseDir()``

+  Returns a directory to which DF (and thus DFHack) can save files.
+This will either be DF's install directory, or the path returned by ``SDLGetPrefDir``, depending on whether DF is in "portable mode" or not.

+* ``dfhack.filesystem.getInstallDir()``

+  Returns the the directory in which DF is installed.

 Console API
 -----------